0xPolygonMiden/miden-base/docs/architecture/transactions/kernel.md

 The transaction kernel program receives two types of inputs: public inputs via the `operand_stack` and private inputs via the `advice_provider`.

 - **Operand stack**: Holds the global inputs which serve as a commitment to the data being provided via the advice provider.
-- **Advice provider**: Holds data of the last known block, account, and input note data.
+- **Advice provider**: Holds data of the transaction reference block, account, and input note data.

 ## Prologue